petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-technical/extending-liferay.md

 uuid: fff3c165-26ff-48d7-8937-cdc26f1b0062
 ---

-# Ways to Extend Liferay
+# Extending Liferay

 **At a Glance**

 * Extending Liferay is a crucial aspect of leveraging the platform's full potential
-* By customizing Liferay with specific business needs in mind, digital experiences which tailored to the needs of the users can be created
+* By customizing Liferay with specific business needs in mind, digital experiences which are tailored to the needs of the users can be created
 * This module coves five key ways to extend Liferay
   * Editors
   * Configuration
   * Low Code
   * Integrations
   * Client-Extensions

 ## Background